 - Most legal assistance programs, like the Illinois and Chicago Bar’s LAP program, offer CLE, customized programming, intervention services and support groups.
-Illinois recently started a group for women lawyers.

 - In “Knock Out Burnout,” Sheila Blackford wrote on the myriad issues surrounding burnout among lawyers, with tips for battling it.